pauchiner/ChinerNvim/README.md

 Neovim plugin that allows you to seamlessly manage LSP servers with :LspInstall.

 <img width="500px" alt="lsp-installer preview" src="images/img2.png">

+## Installing Language support clients

+To see a full list of the supported Languages see [this](https://github.com/williamboman/nvim-lsp-installer/tree/main/lua/nvim-lsp-installer/servers).

+To install a Language server just enter this:
+`:LspInstall` followed by `<TAB>` to see all the options.

 [View on github ↩︎](https://github.com/williamboman/nvim-lsp-installer)